TachLaif/wahl-o-selfie-v1/README.md

 ## License and credits

-This work is made available under the **GNU General Public License v3.0**.
+This work is made available under the <a href="https://github.com/TachLaif/wahl-o-selfie-v1/blob/main/LICENSE">**GNU Affero General Public License v3.0**</a>.

-Project made by <a href="https://github.com/TachLaif">TechLife</a>.
+Project made by **<a href="https://github.com/TachLaif">TechLife</a>**.
 <br><br><a href="https://discord.com"><img src="https://img.shields.io/badge/TechLife-4447-informational?style=for-the-badge&logo=discord&logoColor=white"></a><br><a href="https://twitter.com/_Tech4Life_"><img src="https://img.shields.io/badge/Twitter-@__Tech4Life__-informational?style=for-the-badge&logo=twitter&logoColor=white"></a><br><a href="https://www.buymeacoffee.com/TechLife"><img src="https://img.shields.io/badge/Buy%20me%20a-coffee-red?style=for-the-badge&logo=buymeacoffee&logoColor=white" title="I like coffee!"></a>

 ## Postscript

-While writing this readme file I found out that something similar was actually build with a much bigger dataset which contained the self-reported political orientation of over a million participants Facebook and dating website accounts from three countries (the U.S, the UK and Canada).
+While writing this readme file I found out that something similar was actually build with a much bigger dataset which contained the self-reported political orientation of over a million participants from Facebook and dating website accounts from three countries (the U.S, the UK and Canada).
 This facial recognition model achieved an accuracy of around 72%.
 If you want to read the article yourself you can find it <a href="https://rdcu.be/cYEvm">HERE</a>.

 [^1]: The "<a href="https://www.wahl-o-mat.de">Wahl-O-Mat</a>" is a website by the german <a href="www.bpb.de">bpb</a> with questions which you can fill out and afterwards you can see which political partys have similar interests.
 This is supposed to help people make up their mind about who they should vote for.
 [^2]: https://github.com/ageitgey/face_recognition/issues/175#issue-257710508